-Madonna’s Nip Show On the Cover Of ItalianVogue
+Madonna’s Nip Show On the Cover Of Italian ‘Vogue’

 The top snap showcased her beautiful face with red lipstick and her hand with matching red nail polish.
 She also had flowing blond hair.
 The photo in the middle featured the see-through top with the exposed chest area.
 The third snap focused on her waist area where she had a black attire covering up below the belt, and her hands were placed on her waist.

 “Stamped by SK for the Polaroid Issue @stevenkleinstudio for italianvogue.
 God Bless you Franca Sozanni????not only for what you did for the World of Fashion but for encouraging strong Independent Women to take risks! ♥️♥️????????????????????????”
-Madonna captioned the photo.
+Madonna captioned the NSFW photo.

 Covering up a bit